 One of the great things about the Sandbox is that it is an exact copy of your organization’s production environment, right down to the look and feel.
 This replication allows you to accurately test how changes will affect your operations before making those changes in a live environment.
 With this in mind, it is obviously very important to make sure you are in the correct environment before making changes and executing test scenarios.
 If you have ever made a change in your production environment thinking you were altering your sandbox environment, you know that this is not a mistake you want to make twice.

-To change your color scheme, click on the Home icon and choose Set Preferences from the drop down menu.
+1) Click on the Home icon and choose Set Preferences from the drop-down menu.

 Choose a noticeable color scheme, and you will be unlikely to mistake your Sandbox environment for production.
 It is instantly obvious when you log on that you are in your Sandbox environment and, likewise, you won't mistake your live instance for your Sandbox when the color schemes are drastically different.

 Feel free to share this post with colleagues or anyone you know who uses NetSuite.
 Both NetSuite users and consultants alike find this simple tip to be very useful!
 What is your favorite quick and easy NetSuite tip or trick?
 We love hearing from our readers, so please feel free to leave your ideas in a comment below.